JossuaBELINCOVAREL/JossuaBELINCOVAREL/README.md

 🚀 Developer | C# Enthusiast | Passionate about Open Source

 I am a Developer currently working at ENEDIS in Lyon, developing innovative Open Source tool to manage legal compliance (Hermine).
-Using a variety of technologies including Rust, Ruby, RoR, JS, Go and Postgresql.
+Using a variety of technologies including C#, Rust, Ruby, RoR, JS, Go and Postgresql.

 🏗️ Past Projects
 - My own portefolio with HTML/CSS/JS.